Therapy for Powerlessness and Resentment

 1. No one is born with a "victim mentality."
 Someone with a "victim mentality" is highly likely to have been a real victim of bad treatment or witnessed parents or caregivers acting as victims growing up.

-As an adult, my friend frequently felt that her boss was picking on her and finding faults with her.
-She felt stressed at work, but at the same time, she believed that she had to stay in her current position for a living.
-A phrase my friend often used was, "She (my boss) makes me feel stressed/nervous/angry…" She attributed her emotional reactions to her boss.
-She denied these emotions were hers, which would have sounded like, "I feel stressed/nervous/angry."
+As an adult, my friend often felt her boss was picking on her and finding fault with her.
+She felt stressed at work, yet she believed she had to stay in her current position to make a living.
+Something she often said was, "My boss makes me feel stressed/nervous/angry…" She assigned responsibility for her emotional reactions to her boss rather than owning them as her own, which would have sounded like, "I feel stressed/nervous/angry."

 Unintentionally, my friend put herself in a passive position and felt controlled by her boss.
 Though I do not know what kind of person my friend's boss was, even if my friend's boss was unfriendly and emotionally manipulative, my friend's complaints, self-blame, and reluctance to speak out and make changes did not help her.
 She became increasingly exhausted, powerless, hopeless, and resentful.

-My psychoanalyst once said to me, "I’ve never met a woman who doesn't have a victim mentality."
+A mentor once said to me, "I’ve never met a woman who doesn't have a victim mentality."
 In the 2,500-year-old patriarchal culture, women have been disrespected, objectified, and considered inferior.

 Although we are making progress, it is impossible for women not to be affected by such cultural immersion and inheritance from generation to generation.
 It is normal for women to think that life is unfair, that they are not respected, and that they cannot get what they want as women.